The Rook Monoid is Lexicographically Shellable: Background

-\begin{rem} There are various lexicographic shellability conditions in the literature and the $EL-$shellability defined here is among the stronger ones.
-A deep relationship between $EL-$shellability of a Coxeter group $W$ and the Kazhdan-Lusztig theory of the Hecke algebra associated with $W$ is found by Dyer in \cite{Dyer}. \end{rem}
+\begin{Remark} There are various lexicographic shellability conditions in the literature, and the EL-shellability that is defined here is among the stronger ones, see~\cite[Section 3.2]{Wachs07}.
+A deep relationship between EL-shellability of a Coxeter group $W$ and the Kazhdan-Lusztig theory of the Hecke algebra associated with $W$ is found by Dyer in \cite{Dyer93}. \end{Remark}

-\subsubsection{The symmetric group}
+\subsection{The symmetric group}

-$S_n$ is the set of all permutations of $[n]$.
-Let us represent the elements of $S_n$ in one line notation $w=(w_1,...,w_n)\in S_n$ so that $w(i)=w_i$.
-It is well known that the $S_n$ is a graded poset with respect to Bruhat-Chevalley ordering.
-Let $B$ be the invertible upper triangular matrices in $SL_n$.
-Grading on $S_n$ is given by the length function
+We already introduced the notation $S_n$ for the set of all permutations of $[n]$.
+We represent the elements of $S_n$ in one-line notation, $w=(w_1,\dots,w_n)\in S_n$, so that $w(i)=w_i$.
+It is well-known that $S_n$ is a graded poset with respect to Bruhat-Chevalley order.
+Let $B_n$ denote, as before, the subgroup of invertible upper triangular matrices in $GL_n$.
+The grading on $S_n$ is given by the {\em length function}

 where